 - Kent Resilience Hub resources - a wide range of resources to support your child growing up into adulthood and understanding their behaviour.

-- Short breaks - short breaks are positive, fun activities for disabled children and young people (0 to 18) to take part in.
-They can be anything from a couple of hours at an after school activity or weekend club to an overnight stay for those with more profound needs.
+- Short breaks - a positive, fun activity for disabled children (0-18) to take part in.
+They can be anything from an after school activity or weekend club to an overnight stay.

 - Support for carers - help and support for those who regularly care for another person in Kent.